People typically use marijuana in one of the following different ways:

 - Location - A person arrested for selling marijuana near a school will often face harsher penalties.

 Jail sentences and fines have done little to suppress the use of marijuana in the United States.
-Despite the health and legal risks that come with using marijuana (or any illicit drug), it continues to be the illegal drug of choice for many Americans, as it has for decades.
+Despite health and legal risks, pot continues to be the illegal drug of choice for many Americans.